Contragredient representations and characterizing the local Langlands correspondence

 \sec{Introduction} It is surprising that the following question has not been addressed in the literature: what is the contragredient in terms of Langlands parameters?

 Thus suppose $G$ is a connected, reductive algebraic group defined over a local field $F$, and $G(F)$ is its $F$-points.
-According to the local Langlands conjecture, associated to a homomorphism $\phi$ from the Weil-Deligne group of $F$ into the $L$-group of $G(F)$ is an L-packet $\Pi(\phi)$, a finite set of irreducible admissible representations of $G(F)$.
-Conjecturally these sets partition the admissible dual.
+According to the local Langlands conjecture, associated to an admissible homomorphism $\phi$ from the Weil-Deligne group of $F$ into the L-group of $G(F)$ is an L-packet $\Pi(\phi)$, a finite set of (equivalence classes of) irreducible admissible representations of $G(F)$.
+(If $F$ is archimedean, ``equivalence'' means ``infinitesimal equivalence.''
+If $F$ is non-archimedean, it means ``equivalence of smooth vectors.'')
+Conjecturally these L-packets partition the admissible dual.

 So suppose $\pi$ is an irreducible admissible representation, and $\pi\in \Pi(\phi)$.
-Let $\pi^*$ be the contragredient of $\pi$.
+Let $\pi^*$ be the contragredient, or dual, of $\pi$ (see \eqref{e:contragredient}).
 The question is: what is the homomorphism $\phi^*$ such that $\pi^*\in\Pi(\phi^*)$?
 We also consider the related question of describing the {\it Hermitian dual} in terms of Langlands parameters.
+Both of the questions come down to a characterization of the local Langlands correspondence.
+For $\R$ this is the content of Sections \ref{s:lpackets} and \ref{s:lparameters}, especially Definitions \ref{d:dslpacket} and \ref{d:general}.

 Let $\ch G$ be the complex dual group of $G$.
-The Chevalley involution $C$ of $\ch G$ satisfies $C(h)=h\inv$, for all $h$ in some Cartan subgroup of $\ch G$.
+A Chevalley involution $C$ of $\ch G$ satisfies $C(h)=h\inv$, for all $h$ in some Cartan subgroup of $\ch G$.
 The L-group $\LG$ of $G(F)$ is a certain semidirect product $\ch G\rtimes\Gamma$ where $\Gamma$ is the absolute Galois group of $F$ (or other related groups).
 We can choose $C$ so that it extends to an involution of $\L G$, acting trivially on $\Gamma$.
 We refer to this as the Chevalley involution of $\LG$.
 See Section \ref{s:aut}.

 We believe the contragredient should correspond to composition with the Chevalley involution of $\LG$.
 To avoid two levels of conjecture, we formulate this as follows.

 \begin{conjecture} Assume the local Langlands conjecture is known for both $\pi$ and $\pi^*$.
 Let $C$ be the Chevalley involution of $\LG$.
 Then